snackon/Witchmacs/README.md

 Currently, the appeal of Witchmacs is seeing a cute Marisa picture everytime you start up Emacs.
 Also, it is a very basic config which means you can easily add, edit or remove things as you like.
 You can use this as a building block when making your OWN Emacs config!

+As opposed to many other Emacs distributions, Witchmacs has ZERO customization layers which means you can just jump in, look at the config file and start editing away!
+After all, Emacs works best when it's customized to your own liking!

 # Quick install
 `git clone https://github.com/snackon/Witchmacs ~/.emacs.d`